-As OTC products can be delivered without medical prescription, they can be marketed or advertised directly to the public if they fulfill the other requirements above.
+As OTC products can be delivered without medical prescription, they can be marketed or advertised directly to the public if they fulfil the other requirements above.

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?